razuswe/scrapingBBCnewsheadline/README.md

-# web scrapping bbc news
+# web scraping bbc news
 This is a implementation of web scrapping by BeautifulSoup to scrap the most headlines from BBC News.

 ##License